SDHCAL/CMakeModules/README.md

 ## How to use these modules

 ### 1. Download `GetCMakeMM.cmake`
-To use `CMakeMM` you have to download `GetCMakeMM.cmake` and put it in your CMake module folder `cmake` for example.
+To use `CMakeMM` you have to download the latest `GetCMakeMM.cmake` https://github.com/flagarde/CMakeMM/releases and put it in a place CMake can find it.
 ### 2. Use `GetCMakeMM.cmake` in your `CMakeLists.txt'.
  ```cmake
 	set(CMAKE_MODULE_PATH "${CMAKE_MODULE_PATH}" "${CMAKE_CURRENT_SOURCE_DIR}/cmake")